Vietpr/Temperature_Prediction_for_Agriculture/README.md

-# Temperature Prediction for Agriculture using Machine Learning
+# Temperature Prediction for Agriculture Using Machine Learning

 # Introduction